 America Reads Tutors provide literacy support to kindergarten through third grade students in eight SFUSD elementary schools and after-school programs.

 Tutors work up to 10 hours per week during the Fall and Spring semester, at $11 per hour.

-Tutors gain training and provide support to one another by participating in a 1 credit, once-a-week course, specifically developed for America Reads Tutors.
+New tutors gain training and provide support to one another by participating in a 1 credit, once-a-week course, specifically developed for America Reads staff.

 Tutor Hiring Requirements